marfarma/cms-tree-page-view/readme.txt

 7. Users of WPML can find all their languages in the tree

 == Changelog ==

+= 0.7.5 =
+- fixed some notice-errors and switched some deprecated functions
+- updated swedish translation
+- fixed some strings that where untranslatable and updated POT-file (if I missed any, please let me know)
+- no longer allowed to add sub pages to a page with status draft, because if you edit the page and save it, wordpress will forget about the parent (and you will get confused)
+- started using hoverIntent for popup instead of regular mouseover, so the popups won't feel so aggressive - or no.. reverted this :(
+- when adding a page a text comes up so you know that something is going on
+- possible fix for magic fields and other plugins that deal with post columns

 = 0.7.4 =
 - Updated POT-file, so translators may wan't to check their translations.